elroylian/algo-platform/visual_module/README.md

-# 🖼️ Visual Prompt Detection API (YOLOE)
+# 🖼️ Visual Prompt Detection API (YOLOE & YOLO detection)

-This module uses **Ultralytics YOLOE** with **visual and text prompts** to perform real-time object detection via webcam or uploaded frames.
-It supports both prompt-based detection modes via a Flask API.
+This project uses **Ultralytics YOLOE** with **visual and text prompts** to perform real-time object detection via webcam or uploaded frames.
+It supports both prompt-based and text-based detection modes via a Flask API.
+This project also uses **Ultralytics YOLO** to perform real-time object detection via webcam or uploaded frames.

 ---